Chris Menes is an electronic musician and theatre sound designer based in Bristol. He is a member of The Association of Sound Designers.

 Working alongside Timothy X Atack (Sleepdogs) to assist in delivering the sound design for Lucy Cassidy’s ‘Can You See Me?’ at The Egg, Theatre Royal Bath.
 September 2016.

-Sound design for Lady Strong’s Bonfire’s ‘The Bed’ which debuted with a three night run at The Wardrobe Theatre, Bristol in May 2016, as well as performing live sound onstage for two scratch performances of the show at Prototype, The Tobacco Factory, Bristol and Practice, The Edge, Bath.
+Sound design for Lady Strong’s Bonfire’s ‘The Bed’ which opened at The Wardrobe Theatre, Bristol in May 2016,

-Sound design for the R&D phase of Liz Hart’s ‘Mummy Monster’ (Produced by Lady Strong’s Bonfire).
+Sound design for the R&D of Liz Hart’s ‘Mummy Monster’ (Produced by Lady Strong’s Bonfire).

 Sound design for Soap Soup Theatre’s ‘The Environs’.
 A walk about festival show which has been performed at Shambala and Boom Town Fair.